flame-engine/flame/doc/input.md

 ```
 __ATTENTION:__ `Flame.util.addGestureRecognizer` must be called after the `runApp`, otherwise Flutter's `GestureBinding` will not be initialized yet and exceptions will occur.

-## Tapeable components
+## Tapable components

-Flame also offers a simple helper to make it easier to handle tap events on `PositionComponent`, by using the mixin `Tapeable` your components can override the following methods, enabling easy to use tap events on your Component.
+Flame also offers a simple helper to make it easier to handle tap events on `PositionComponent`, by using the mixin `Tapable` your components can override the following methods, enabling easy to use tap events on your Component.

 ```dart
   void onTapCancel() {}